camarojs/redis/README.md

 ### Events

 + `message`: See [Pub/Sub](#Pub/Sub)
-+ `error`: Emitted when a connection error occurs.
++ `error`: Emitted when a error occurs.
-+ `connect`: Emitted when a socket connection is successfully established.
++ `connect`: Emitted when the client is established.
+Commands issued before the `connect` event are queued, then replayed just before this event is emitted.

 ### Pub/Sub